ARM-DOE/arm-gcm-diagnostics/XARRAY_REFACTORING.md

 3. `pdf_daily.py` - Refactored to use xarray instead of cdms2/cdutil/cdtime
 4. `seasonal_mean.py` - Refactored to use xarray instead of cdms2/cdutil
 5. `annual_cycle_aci.py` - Refactored to use xarray instead of cdms2/cdutil
+6. `annual_cycle_zt.py` - Refactored to use xarray instead of cdms2 for height-time cloud fraction profile analysis

 ## Migration Approach